linode/docs/docs/development/introduction-to-awk/index.md

         docker images | grep -v REPOSITORY | awk '{print $1}' | xargs -L1 docker pull

   - In this example, AWK is just a piece of the entire command.
-AWK does the job of extracting the first field from the result of executing the `docker images`command.
+AWK does the job of extracting the first field from the result of executing the `docker images` command.

 ### Finding
 #### Finding the Top-10 Commands of your Command History

-1. Use The following shell command to find you top 10 most used commands by piping the output of `history` to AWK as input:
+1. Use The following shell command to find your top 10 most used commands by piping the output of `history` to AWK as input:

         history | awk '{CMD[$2]++;count++;} END {for (a in CMD)print CMD[a] " "CMD[a]/count*100 " % " a;} ' | grep -v "./" | column -c3 -s " " -t | sort -rn | head -n10

-  - First, the command executes `history` command to be used as AWK's input.
+  - First, the command executes the `history` command to be used as AWK's input.

   - This is processed by a complex `awk` command that calculates the number of times each command appears in `history` by considering the second field of each record.
 This is the field that corresponds to the previously issued commands.
 These values are stored in the `CMD[]` associative array.